 The only lesson to be learned here is not for the team but for the community of adults.
 Because when things like this happen, and we do not band together, than how different are we now, than in 1804, when the victor fell victim and never recovered thus forever doomed to living in a lonely world.

--an Opinion from thepublicblogger
+-an editorial of thepublicblogger